31-33/stock-viewer/README.md

 Destroy / clean-up resources when finished
 > terraform destroy

+Also ensure to install the boto3 package (aws sdk for python) into the
+>/lambdas/src/rds-code
+directory before using terraform apply
 ---
 ## API Routes
 Client uses the following routes, configured using AWS API Gateway